interference-security/empire-web/README.md

 PowerShell Empire Web utilizes the [Empire REST API Server](https://github.com/EmpireProject/Empire/wiki/RESTful-API).
 It is a web interface for using [PowerShell Empire](https://github.com/EmpireProject/Empire/).

 # Support for Empire 2.0
 This version of Empire Web only works with Empire 1.6.
 A new version is under development which will support Empire 2.0.
 Expected release is before end of June 2017.
-The under development version will be posted to dev branch and link will be udpated here soon.
+Empire Web Dev: https://github.com/interference-security/empire-web/tree/dev

 # Run Empire REST API Server